Greeeb/BachelorDiploma_AVE/README.md

-# BachelorDiploma_AVE
+# Leveraging Criticality in Reinforcement Learning for Effective Transfer Learning in Autonomous Driving
-Bachelor diploma "Leveraging Criticality in Reinforcement Learning for Effective Transfer Learning in Autonomous Driving"
+Bachelor diploma